wearebraid/vueformulate.com/docs/guide/inputs/slots/README.md

 ## Slot components

-Let’s say, on a given project, you wanted to change all labels to include the little tooltip we used in the above example.
-You could certainly do that with scoped slots, but it would require a ton of copy and paste or wrapping every `FormulateInput` both bad options.
+Let’s say, on a given project, you wanted to change all labels to include the tooltip we used in the above example.
+You could certainly do that with scoped slots, but it would require a ton of copy and paste or wrapping every `FormulateInput` both poor choices.
 Using “slot components” you can override the default value of any of the [available slots](#available-slots) with your own component.
+Slot components are passed the [context object](#context-object) as a prop.

 ### Global slot components